The Most Beautiful Adriatic Coast

 The Beautiful Adriatic Coast is rich in variety.
 Each country adds its own beauty, from beaches to towns and culture.

-Montenegro is known for Kotor’s ancient walls and dramatic bay views.
+Montenegrois known for Kotor’s old walls and dramatic bay views.
+Because of this, it feels both historic and scenic.

-Albania remains a hidden gem with Dhermi Beach and the town of Vlora.
+Albania remains a quieter choice, with Dhermi Beach and the coastal town of Vlora.
+Finally, it offers a more relaxed and less crowded feel.

 Together, these places create the full Adriatic experience.